roachhd/roachhd.github.io/_posts/2024-07-27-9-Promises-for-a-life-well-lived.md

 Establish excellence as your expectation and you will build that reality.

-4. **I promise to be just as enthusiastic about the success of others as I am about my own.**
+Promise 4. **I promise to be just as enthusiastic about the success of others as I am about my own.**

 Want to get ahead in life?
 Start genuinely rooting for others to succeed.
 Adopt a positive sum mentality—when one of us wins, we all win.